Colchester Town F.C.: Grounds

 The club initially played at Cambridge Road, a ground which was shared by the local lacrosse club.
 In 1902 the ground was built on, so the club moved to Reed Hall, not playing a home match in the 1902–03 season until 6 December.
 In 1903–04 they played at Drury Lodge on the junction of Drury Road and Maldon Road.
 The following season they moved to Spaldings Meadow in Albert Road, before moving to the Oval in Sheepen Road in 1908.
 A brief period at the Oval in Water Lane was followed by a move to Layer Road in April 1903.
-The ground had been the home of the 4th Battalion King's Royal Rifle Corps team since 1906.
+The ground was also the home of the 4th Battalion King's Royal Rifle Corps Team from 1906.

 During World War I the ground was handed over to the army for use as a drill ground.
 Seven Town players were killed in action during the war, a tablet with their names inscribed on it was hung in the changing rooms.